corywheeler/rxjs-quokka-playground/README.md

 I intend to grow the experiments as long as my interest holds and I have time to invest in learning more.

+## Requirements

+You must have the [Quokka](https://quokkajs.com/) plugin for your environment to run these the way I've configured this project for.
+You can also run them in some other way if you like... for me...
+I'll take Quokka.

 ## Sources
 These are some of the resources that were used in putting this playground together.